South Dakota – Day 1

 The day started relatively uneventful.
 I was about an hour behind schedule having decided to give myself an extra 45 minutes of sleep and a quick stop at hayseed’s house to say goodbye.

 About 7 miles south of Bellevue on 287, I spotted a sign for Hopewell Cemetery.
-I wonder if this is where Walt got the picture for his cd cover.
+I wonder if this is where Walt got the picture for his CD cover.

 I crossed the Red River close to noon (11:41am).
 Signs told me that OK is celebrating its centennial, 100 years as a state.
 I stopped to visit my grandparents at the Fort Sill cemetery (Dixie, Bill).
 I finally exited 281 on a familiar stretch of highway that used to take me home to Elgin.
-It is weird to think that all those years I lived there that all I would have had to do was step out my front door to a highway that could take me all the way south to the border of Mexico or north to Canada.
+It is weird to think that all those years I lived there, all I would have had to do was step out my front door to a highway that could take me all the way south to the border of Mexico or north to Canada.

-The tiny little smoke shop just off the exit and before Porter Hill where all my friends in high school would go to get cheap cigarettes is still there.
+The tiny little smoke shop just off the exit and before Porter Hill, where all my friends in high school would go to get cheap cigarettes, is still there.
 It’s now the tiniest casino on what must be the tiniest Indian reservation.
 And, Dolese is still there changing the landscape; mining rocks and crushing sand.

 The old house looks worse each year.
 I drove along the lakeside, looking at the back of the house.
 I am surprised to see the porch still stands.
 I followed the dirt road down to the water.
-The lake has changed so much that there is no longer water in the part of lake that I would wake up and see every morning.
+The lake has changed so much that there is no longer water in the part of the lake I would wake up to every morning.
 The spot where my grandfather would put me on his shoulders to walk us through the water to the island where we would fish is now bone dry.

 KANSAS SUCKS – Kansas state line